brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 \end{align}
 $$

-The CAVI (coordinate ascent variational inference) updates each variational parameter in turn, so we need to comput both updates.
+The CAVI (coordinate ascent variational inference) updates each variational parameter in turn, so we need to compute both updates.

 ##### Update 1: Variational update for cluster assignment